reed9999/gdelt-demo/README.md

 For the main showcase, [start
 here](https://github.com/reed9999/gdelt-demo/blob/master/Start_here.ipynb).
 You can view it in Jupyter Notebook or at that link.

-This is an early-stage demo project to showcase data science, automation, and Python skills.
-Broadly speaking the goal is to continuing building on my competency in Python and in data science, while building skills in AWS (and Google Query if needed) including Hadoop and eventually Spark.
+This is an early-stage demo project to showcase my competency in Python and in data science; at the same time it has been a platform to build skills in AWS (and soon, Google Query as needed for real-time GDELT v.2), including Hadoop and to an extent Spark.
+So far I have examples of analytics involving classification, using decision trees, *k* nearest neighbors, simple vector machines, and random forests.
+I also have an example of linear regression.
+As this project progresses, it will more extensively showcase a full data science life-cycle, but the pieces are already there in some form: exploratory analysis, hypothesis testing, data wrangling/data munging, modeling, and drawing conclusions.

 GDELT is a multi-terabyte dataset of world events that, in its latest versions, is updated often and to a high granularity.